midient/dev-onboarding/README.md

 - [Manual Mocks](https://jestjs.io/docs/manual-mocks)
 - [ES6 Class Mocks](https://jestjs.io/docs/es6-class-mocks)

+### 5. Improve the Code

+Before continuing to the next section, try to improve the code on your own (if you think it needs improvement).
+Give it half an hour, see how you can improve the code.
+Any improvement you deem needed is welcome.
+However, do the changes in a new branch so you can come back to the original code.

 ### 5. The New Architecture

 We will refactor the code to adopt the principles of 'Clean Architecture'.
 Clean Architecture is formulated by Uncle Bob and describes it thoroughly in his book 'Clean Architecture'.
 Since it is a 400-page book, it is not required for this article.
 But it is definitely a must read by every software engineer.
 However, you still need to have an introduction to what Clean Architecture is.
 So you must read [this article](https://dev.to/bespoyasov/clean-architecture-on-frontend-4311) before you continue.
 Read [this article](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) as well.